girliemac/girliemac.github.io/_posts/2015-05-04-hardware-hacking-for-javascript-developers.md

 [Raspberry Pi][rpi] is a fully-functional single-board computer, rather than a microcontroller, and you can run operating system like Linux and FreeBSD (and Microsoft has announced Windows 10 for Raspberry Pi 2 recently, and [I just installed it to try out][tweet]!) from a micro SD card.
 Plug it into a monitor, keyboard, and a mouse, you have a full graphical user-interface of an OS of your choice (I picked [Raspbian][raspbian]).

 As usual, I wanted to start with LED blink, which I call *Hello World* of hardware.
 Unlike Tessel and Arduino, RPi board does not come with an LED, so naturally, my initial challenge was to complete the circuit.
+Here is the challenges (I think) I conquered:

 ####First Challenge: Get Familiarize with Breadboards